spencertipping/ni/dev/fabric-design.md

 issues, particularly if we have a null-committer that we use on the incoming deserializer.

+**837 update:** Commits no longer exist.
+I'm tempted to say something like outgoing is arbitrary code, incoming is an arbitrary safe-to-eval value -- but maybe it's more useful to establish multiple connections to the remote, each with its own properties.
+This means the remote can initiate communication without making a trusted method call (e.g. for some type of event listener that isn't well-represented by a future object).

 ## Interface
 RMI is one method call deep, and happens when you work with a delegated object.
 We can address any named object in the remote, and the wall is around code